“I Was Kidnapped; It Was Great”: The Real Academic Family Experience

 “I was kidnapped; it was great”, says Mathilda Singer, a third-year who met her academic mother at her first Clay Pigeon social.
 Singer reflects nostalgically on the first morning of Raisin Weekend, when she awoke with a bin bag on her head and put in a parent’s car to be driven around in circles before the drinking games began.
 “I was so confused”, she laughs.

-Luke Robinson, a second-year who met his academic mum because they shared the same second name, describes last year’s Raisin experience with his academic family in similarly fond terms.
+Luke Robinson, a second-year who first encountered his academic mum because they shared the same second name, describes last year’s Raisin experience with his academic family in similarly fond terms.
 With the children made to share a pair of gender-segregated single beds in St Salvator’s hall, they woke early to the “really scary” sound of other invading third-years.
 “You hear the music or the sound of an alarm and you're like ‘they’re coming’”, says Robinson.

 They were then ‘kidnapped’ and led in a blindfolded conga line down to Castle Sands, where Robinson reports challenges included “shots of soy sauce” and “tubes of toothpaste”.
 After a much-needed midday nap, they returned to their parents’ flat for a rather more civilised black-tie dinner party.
 “It was a lot of laughs”, says Robinson.